LearningRegistry/LearningRegistry/docs/spec/Access_Services/index.rst

     Request Key-Value Pairs (as per OAI-PMH Specification, with Learning Registry extensions)

-        verb        = GetRecord        // literal "GetRecord", required
+        verb = GetRecord
+                                        // literal "GetRecord", required

         identifier = <string>           // resource data description document ID

                                         // required

-        metadataPrefix    = <string>        // requested metadata dissemination format
+        metadataPrefix = <string>
+                                        // requested metadata dissemination format

                                         // required

-                by_doc_ID    = boolean        // request is for a single document
+                by_doc_ID = boolean
+                                        // request is for a single document

                                         // optional, default FALSE

                                         // identifier is a doc_ID

                                         // OAI-PMH extension

+                by_resource_ID     = boolean,
-                by_resource_ID     = boolean    ,    // request is for a collation of all documents
+                                        // request is for a collation of all documents

                                         // for the specified resource

                                         // optional, default TRUE

                                         // identifier is a resource_locator

                                         // OAI-PMH extension

     Results XML